EnduranceCode/server-setup-guide/02-apache-server-installation.md

     # Daily fix of the Apache's root folder permissions
     0 3 * * * /usr/local/bin/cronJobFixApacheWebRootPermissions.sh

 After checking that the added commands are correct and well suited for the system, save and close the file.
-To list the cron jobs created, run the following command:
+To list the cron jobs created, execute the following command:

     sudo crontab -l